tubmulur/dayradio-mini-javascript-web-player/README.md

 + Track raiting
 + Beautiful loading effects
 + Can be used for playing dayradio.ru stream or others standalone radio stations such as https://radiomaker.org/radiolistning on your own site.
++ Donation window with credit card sms and other payment methods
 + easy to use

 # Demo